 Understanding your audience means gathering data through focus groups, interviews, conversations with SMEs, surveys/questionnaires, observing, etc.

 Training is only relevant if the audience can apply it to their jobs.
 It must be task-oriented and focused on improving actual on-the-job performance.
-A task analysis will help define the training’s performance objectives for the audience.
+Task analysis will help define the training’s performance objectives for the audience.

 Delivery Method Analysis